xpertopensourcegh/harness-core-ui/src/modules/README.md

 - Modules are not allowed to mutate `document.body` (for example doing things like `document.body.addClass` are prohibited).
 - Modules are not allowed to mutate `localStorage` and `sessionStorage`.
 - Modules are not allowed to set `ApplicationState`.
 Only Framework can.
 In fact, Framework does not export `ApplicationState` writer.
+- Modules are not allowed to manipulate `window` and `window.location`.

+### Rule #3: Modules are not allowed to use `react-router` directly

+Framewok provides utilities to a read/write URLs, route parameters, navigate, etc...
+The purpose of this rule is to unify accessing route parameters and make it easy to upgrade routing library (scoped inside Framework itself and not everywhere in the codebase).